codepod-io/codepod-cloud/k8s/README.md

 ## Prepare the cluster

-First, install a rancher for privisioning clusters:

-1. install k3s
-2. install rancher

-Next, use rancher to privision the cluster:

-1. create master VMs and runtime VMs. **Install open-iscsi on master VMs otherwise longhorn will not work.**
-   1. master nodes: no taint or label.
-This is used to schedule the app.
-   2. worker nodes: a node with `runtime=true` label and `runtime=true` taint.
-      This node is used to schedule kernels.
-2. provision k3s from rancher, set taint and label for runtime nodes
-3. install longhorn in the VM
-4. install CNPG operator

-## Update v2: use rancher to provision

 1. run rancher-on-docker on a separate VM
 2. set server-url to local-network-ip
 3. create cluster, select k3s and deselect traefik